Yes, grapefruit can potentiate certain drugs. This means it can increase the effects of these drugs.

 Some people who abuse opioids may attempt to do this to increase the psychoactive effects of the drug.
 This practice can be potentially dangerous.

-The major danger is that you could suffer an opioid overdose as a result of taking a smaller amount of the drug that would normally not produce an overdose.
+The major danger is that you could have an opioid overdose as a result of taking a smaller amount of the drug that would normally not produce an overdose.
 An overdose on opioids can lead to respiratory arrest that can result in permanent brain damage.
 It can even be fatal.

 The signs of an opioid overdose include: